This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - With more severe frostbite, you may develop blisters filled with blood.
 The most severe type of frostbite causes gangrene.
 With gangrene, the skin turns black and the tissue dies.
 Healthcare providers may not know how much tissue damage has been caused by frostbite for several weeks.

 How is frostbite diagnosed?

 Your healthcare provider will examine your skin.
 Tell him or her how long you were exposed and what you were doing when exposed.
 You may need imaging tests to check for damage to blood vessels and tissue under your skin.

 How is frostbite treated?

-- Bandages: The areas of your body with frostbite may need to be bandaged.
+- Bandages may be applied to the frostbitten areas of your body.
 Clean, sterile, bandages will help keep these areas from getting infected.
 Gauze pads may be put on and between injured fingers or toes.

 - Td vaccine is a booster shot used to help prevent tetanus and diphtheria.
 The Td booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.